 The architectural gem of the 13th century St Mary’s Basilica is also on the Main Market Square.
 Its trumpet signal can be heard every hour and plays as a reminder to the 13th century trumpeter who was shot in the throat whilst sounding the warning signal for the Mongol attack on the city.
 With an appearance on the popular film Schlinder’s List and an imposing façade and captivating interior, it is well worth a visit.
 For more inspiration on things to do in Krakow, check out our guide.

-On a holiday to Krakow there is an abundance of cultural attractions.
+On a Krakow holiday there is an abundance of cultural attractions.
 A trip to the Royal Wawel Castle, Krakow’s UNESCO World Heritage site should not be missed.
 Open almost every day, visitors will be captivated by its state rooms, royal private apartments, treasury and armoury and art exhibitions or, for some picturesque scenery, take a tour of the vibrant gardens.
 Also worth a visit whilst at Wawel is the Cathedral, tombs and the museum.
 Ticket prices start from around 14 Zloty per person.